-The map to the right shows the parish of Hungerford which is also the area covered by the Hungerford 2036 NDP.
+The map above shows the parish of Hungerford which is also the area covered by the Hungerford 2036 NDP.
 Click on the map to enlarge it (this will open in a new tab).

 More information on NDPs generally – including some of the background to Hungerford’s decision to proceed with one – can be found by clicking here.
 This also includes a number of links to other articles on the subject.